 Earlier this month, Martina headed out to Ghana to give technical training to Hatoum Trading’s main staff.
 This is a key part of becoming a distributor for Futurepump as we cover the function, maintenance and repairs of the solar pumps.
 This enables distributors to provide high-quality after-sales support to all solar pump customers.

 During this week, on the 5th December, Hatoum Trading officially launched the Futurepump SF1 in Ghana.
 The launch involved a demonstration of the pump and speeches from Iyad Hatoum, Hatoum Trading Managing Director and Alhaji Issahaku Alhassan, Regional Coordinating Director.

 With the training complete and the launch a success, this means Hatoum Trading Company are now completely ready to sell, install and maintain the Futurepump SF1!
 Just in time for Christmas!

-If you have been eagerly waiting for a Futurepump solar pump, make sure you fill in a buy form today – demand is high, and you don’t want to miss out!
+Get your Futurepump solar pump in Ghana now – demand is high, and you don’t want to miss out!